pizza-tech-ops/quakewatch/README.md

 Oregon-box earthquake tool.
 Pulls USGS FDSN events into SQLite, lists them from a CLI, and serves the same rows from a thin FastAPI.

-v1 is a portfolio slice: fetch → store → list → API → Docker → CI.
-It does not forecast earthquakes.
+fetch → store → list → API → Docker → CI.

 ## What it does